Rural Services and Land Management

 A number of conditions apply and a fee is payable.
 Please allow at least 5 business days for processing of your permit application.

-Further details may be obtained from Council or the Department of Natural Resources, Mines and Energy.
+Further details may be obtained from Council or the Department of Resources.

 Stock Route Travel Permits